-Six thousand adult (18+ years old) consumers were surveyed about their sentiments and attitudes towards the role of the physical store and store associates, innovative fulfillment options, sustainability, inventory visibility, convenience, consistency across channels, and the shift in commerce.
+Six thousand adult (18+ years old) consumers were surveyed about their sentiments and attitudes towards the role of the physical store and store associates, innovative fulfilment options, sustainability, inventory visibility, convenience, consistency across channels and the shift in commerce.

-One thousand one hundred and fifty management or senior-level officers in Tier 1 retail organizations (generating more than $100m in annual revenue) were surveyed about their technology-based investment plans to support ecommerce, reduce customer friction, and increase fulfillment options.
-Respondents represented retailers operating stores and online venues in the following sectors: Beauty; Household Goods and Furniture; Consumer Electronics; Healthcare; DIY and Home Improvement; Fashion; Sporting Goods; and Pets.
+One thousand one hundred and fifty management or senior-level officers in Tier 1 retail organisations (generating more than $100m in annual revenue) were surveyed about their technology-based investment plans to support e-commerce, reduce customer friction and increase fulfillment options.
+Respondents represented retailers operating stores and online venues in the following sectors: beauty; household goods and furniture; consumer electronics; healthcare; DIY and home improvement; fashion; sporting goods and pets.

 * The research findings of this report are based on primary consumer and retailer research carried out via online surveys from March 2023 to May 2023.